jconnelly/Blockchain/README.md

 The application blockchain testing will be completed using Mocha.
 Test cases will be written to handle each of items listed in the Functional Requirements section listed above.

+(TO DO:  Diagram of architecture)

 ## 4. Blockchain Development
-(links and discussions to the codebase within the folder sets)
+(TO DO: links and discussions to the codebase within the folder sets)

 ## 5. Blockchain Execution
-(discussions about how to download the github repo and run it locally to play around with it)
+(TO DO: discussions about how to download the github repo and run it locally to play around with it)

 ## 6. Blockchain Testing
-(discussions about how to download the github repo and run the test locally (ganache/mocha/etc))
+(TO DO: discussions about how to download the github repo and run the test locally (ganache/mocha/etc))